 What advice do you have for prospective students?

 DU is a great school, and the alumni network is really where you get the most ROI.
-People that went to DU are more than willing to help other alums in so many ways.
+People who went to DU are more than willing to help other alums in so many ways.
 Whether it’s grabbing a coffee for an informational meeting or setting up an actual interview, utilizing that network really pays off.
-Also, it’s great to be a part of a nationally-recognized winning sports team.
-It makes the hockey and lacrosse games even more fun!

 If you could tell your past-self one thing before you started grad school, what would it be?

 Don’t forget to have fun and make time to see your friends and family.
-Sometimes I think about the amount of work I have to get done for a class and I get stressed, but there is always time to get everything done.
+I would often think about the amount of work I had to do for a class and it would stress me out, but there’s always time to get everything done.
 Graduation is important, but your friends and family are much more important.
 Also, start looking for a job when you start a grad program.
 Being a student opens so many doors and allows you to see organizations for what they really are.
 Once you graduate, that all goes away!